Codapult

 • CHECKOUT_URL_PLUGIN_BUNDLE — All plugins bundle (discounted)

-When set, plugin cards on the pricing page and the /plugins page show "Buy" buttons linking to external checkout.
+When set, plugin cards on the pricing page and the /plugins page show purchase buttons.
 Without these env vars, buttons link to /#plugins.

 Testimonials